ahmedriaz4243/EEG-Based-Emotion-Recognition-SEED-IV/README.md

-# Project: Emotion Recognition using EEG based Data DEED IV.
+# Project: Emotion Recognition using EEG based Data SEED IV.

 This Python project aims to predict emotions in individuals based on EEG-based data.
 The project utilizes transfer **learning techniques** , including **EEGITNET**  , to build a predictive model.